 How do I get tested for COVID-19 in the Netherlands?

 At the moment, you can get tested for COVID-19 if you have (mild) coronavirus-related symptoms, such as a sudden loss of smell or taste, a cough, a fever and / or a cold.
-The Dutch government has stated that in the future, testing will be made possible for people with no symptoms.

 Whether you make the appointment by phone or online, you need to make sure you have your BSN (citizen service number) at hand.
 Do you have severe symptoms, or do you belong to one of the at-risk groups?
 You will need to contact your GP or A&E department.
 If the situation becomes life-threatening, you should call the emergency number 112.